raphaelbadawi/filliere-tt/README.md

 ### Production

-For the web server configuration, take example on the nginx.ping.conf example in the ./prod folder.
+For the web server configuration, take example on the nginx.prod.conf example in the ./prod folder.
 It is recommended for things to work out of the box (including CI, nginx configuration and cleanup script) to clone the git repo in `/var` so it sits in `/var/filliere-tt`.

 Make sure the NEXT_PUBLIC_HOST variable in your production NextJS .env matches your production host.